canonical/sqlair/docs/index.md

 to the API.
 ```

-SQLair is a Go package that extends SQL to allow mapping between Go types and
+SQLair is a Go package that maps between Go types and SQL databases.

-SQL databases by allowing references to the Go types within the SQL query
+SQLair provides an API for interacting with SQL databases from within Go
-itself.
+programs.
+It prepares and runs SQL queries containing special SQLair syntax.

-SQLair allows you to:
+The syntax that tells SQLair which values to use as query arguments and which

-- Map database rows directly into Go structs and maps
+Go objects map the results into.

-- Use Go structs and maps directly in the query parameters
+When interacting with a database in Go, the tables of the database are often

-Things SQLair does not do:
+very similar to the structs in Go program.
+SQLair allow seamless mapping from

-- Restrict the SQL that can be used
+the tables to Go structs without the overhead of an Object-Relational Mapping
-- Optimise queries
+library (ORM).
+SQLair concerns itself only with the mapping from the Go objects

-SQLair is designed to be a lightweight convenience layer that smooths the
+to the database tables.
+It allows you to run any SQL you wish.

-encoding of database query results into Golang types.
-It is not an
+The library is perfect for anyone who is looking for the convinence of
-Object-Relational Mapping tool (ORM).
+automatic mapping between database tables to Go types and who just wants to

-TODO: Go developers will find this useful for interacting with databases.
+write SQL instead of dealing with an ORM.

 ```{toctree}
 :maxdepth: 2